 AccuWeather’s Impact Indicator™ was created using 10 years of historical weather data across the United States to create weather perils classified by event and magnitude.
 Using a custom algorithm, we have created an impact value ranked on a scale of 1 (Insignificant) to 10 (Extreme) for how disruptive a weather event will be to your business.
 The impact, or risk value, considers the probability of a weather event occurring and the loss that the event caused at a particular location.
 The Impact Indicator™ measures potential risk for a number of different weather events including rain, snow, ice, high winds, severe cold, and extreme heat.
 With forecasts up to 90 days out and reports sent directly to you up to 4 times a day, it’s easy to stay ahead of the weather and plan for success.

 AccuWeather’s Impact Indicator™ can be used in a variety of different ways for multiple lines of business.
 The Impact Indicator™ can guide strategies to keep your supply chain running smoothly to avoid transportation delays and costly stock-outs.
 The Impact Indicator™ can also be used as a means to ensure the safety of your employees, distribution centers, stores and property with alerts and ample lead time for potentially disruptive weather events.
 For example, a transportation company might use the Impact Indicator™ to identify transportation routes in the path of highly disruptive events and select alternate routes to stay on schedule and keep drivers safe.
 The Impact Indicator™ is also a useful tool to help inform your marketing campaigns and incentives.
 Using the Impact Indicator™, you can engage with your consumers at the right time and location to reduce staffing costs while maintaining customer satisfaction.
-As an example, a retail company might use the Impact Indicator™ to see when extremely hot temperatures are forecasted and promote summer-related apparel in email campaigns to consumers in affected areas.
+As an example, a retail company might use the Impact Indicator™ to see when extremely hot temperatures are forecast and promote summer-related apparel in email campaigns to consumers in affected areas.

 Maps of the Impact Indicator™ are easy to understand and interpret.
-Areas shown in white will not be experiencing any type of disruptive or impactful weather while areas in the shades of blue are expected to experience minimally disruptive weather, locations in the green and yellow spectrum are predicted to have moderately disruptive weather, and areas in the orange and red colors are forecasted to have the most disruptive weather that could be extremely disruptive.
+Areas shown in white will not be experiencing any type of disruptive or impactful weather while areas in the shades of blue are expected to experience minimally disruptive weather, locations in the green and yellow spectrum are predicted to have moderately disruptive weather, and areas in the orange and red colors are forecast to have the most disruptive weather that could be extremely disruptive.

 The values of the Impact Indicator are ranked on a scale of 1 to 10 where 1 means the weather event is insignificant and will not be disruptive to your business and 10 means the weather event could be extremely disruptive to your business.
 The graphic below shows you how you can interpret each of the values between 1 and 10 on the scale and how they may impact your business: